Patuxent River: History

-The word Patuxent is derived from the Algonquin language used by the indigenous people living in the area prior to the arrival of the European settlers.
+The word Patuxent is derived from the Algonquian language used by the indigenous people living in the area prior to the arrival of the European settlers.
 Its meaning is debated.
 According to some sources it means "water running over loose stones" while others believe it means the "place where tobacco grows".

 The Patuxent River was first named ("Pawtuxunt") on the detailed map resulting from the 1608 voyage upriver by Jamestown, Virginia settler John Smith.

 Captain Smith got as far as the rough vicinity of the present-day Merkle Wildlife Sanctuary (Lyons Creek) area, 40 mi from the Chesapeake near what is now the Anne Arundel–Calvert–Prince George's County tripoint.

 This was most likely the second visit by Europeans to the Patuxent, as in June 1588 a small Spanish expedition under Vicente Gonzalez is believed to have anchored for the night in the Patuxent mouth.

-The river was an important colonial shipping port with the government's garrison situated at the mouth of the river where Charles Calvert was first Collector in 1673."Archives of Maryland Historical List Collectors, 1673-1776."
-Source: Edward C. Papenfuse, et al., Archives of Maryland, Historical List, new series, Vol. 1.
-Annapolis, MD: Maryland State Archives, 1990.
-Maryland State Archives website Retrieved 11 March 2019.
-In 1699, Thomas Browne, a Patuxent Ranger, followed the river from the Snowden plantation to where Clarksville is sited.
+The river was an important colonial shipping port with the government's garrison situated at the mouth of the river where Charles Calvert was first Collector in 1673.
+In 1699, Thomas Browne, sometimes referred to as 'The Patuxent Ranger', followed the river from the Snowden plantation to where Clarksville is sited.
 In 1702 George Plater I was the Patuxent naval officer (later based at Sotterley Plantation), having earlier served as Collector after Calvert, Rousby, Sewall, Digges, and Payne held the collectorship.